Please see below for details related to our fees for Residential Conveyancing, Probate and Debt Collection.

 Probate is dealing with the financial affairs of someone who has died.
 Everything (money, property and possessions) owned by a person who has died is known as their estate.

-Your probate legal costs/fees will depend on whether the deceased made a will or not whether your matter is relatively straightforward or complex.
+Your probate legal costs/fees will depend on whether the deceased made a will or not, and whether your matter is relatively straightforward or complex.
 Please see the example of our costs/fees below.

 Intestacy occurs where a person dies without leaving a valid will and is said to die ‘intestate’, as opposed to ‘testate’ if there is a will.
 The intestacy rules in England & Wales also apply where a person leaves a valid will but it does not distribute all their estate.
 This can happen for various reasons, for example, where all named beneficiaries have died.
 This is a ‘partial intestacy’ and can be an unexpected outcome.
 To avoid this situation, the person making the will, the ‘testator’, should always include substitute ‘beneficiaries’ (the people who benefit from an estate).

 Obtaining a grant of representation and dealing with the administration of an estate can be complicated.
-It can take several months to make sure everything is done properly.
+It can range from a few months to over two years, depending on various factors.
+Timescales can vary significantly.
+While straightforward cases may conclude within six to nine months, more complex estates or disputes can significantly extend the timescale.
+We will ensure that we keep you informed and updated on the timescales applicable to your particular matter and make sure everything is done properly.
 Bromptons offer a complete estate administration service to deal with everything for you.

-The estate may be made up of money, both cash and money in a bank or building society account, stocks and shares, ISASs, National Savings Bonds, pension, property and possessions.
+The estate may be made up of money, both cash and money in a bank or building society account, stocks and shares, ISAs, National Savings Bonds, pension, property and possessions.
 This could include money paid out on a life insurance policy.
+Significant tax changes have been announced in relation to pensions and inheritance tax and as a result, some individuals could face combined tax charges exceeding 67% when passing pensions to loved ones.
 This could also include a debt due or a money claim or compensation or damages or anything which has a monetary value which is due to the deceased.

 Every estate is different, which is why we encourage you to contact us so we can provide you with an estimate outlining a range of potential fees to make sure that you get the right amount of support to meet your individual circumstances.
-We will update you regularly on your costs throughout the matter so you can stay in control throughout.
+We will update you regularly on your costs throughout the matter so you are kept informed and can stay in control throughout.

 We will do the following: